intershop/devenv-4-iom/doc/06_troubleshooting.md

     1. Check log messages of account initialization for errors (dbaccount init-container).
     1. Check log messages of IOM for errors.

 According to the checklist above, the first step gets the status of IOM.
 This can be easily done by using the `info iom` command.
 The _Kubernetes_ section in the output shows the current status.
-If everything is fine, _READY_ should be _1/1_ and _STATUS_ should be _Running_.
+If everything is fine, _READY_ is _1/1_ and _STATUS_ is _Running_.

     devenv-cli.sh info iom
     ...